-Capital markets and advisory fees increased compared to the first quarter of 2024, driven by higher merger and acquisition advisory activity and increased loan syndication revenue, partially offset by lower underwriting fees.
-The increase in the year-to-date comparison was primarily due to higher merger and acquisition advisory activity and increased underwriting fees, partially offset by lower trading revenue.
+Capital markets and advisory fees increased compared to the first quarter of 2024, driven by and included higher merger and acquisition advisory activity, increased asset backed financing revenue and increased loan syndication revenue, partially offset by lower higher underwriting fees.
+The increase in the year-to-date comparison was primarily due to higher merger and acquisition advisory activity and increased underwriting fees, partially offset by lower trading revenue, fees.

-Card and cash management revenue increased compared to the first quarter of 2024, reflecting seasonally higher consumer transaction volumes and higher treasury management product revenue.
+Card and cash management revenue increased compared to the first quarter of 2024 reflecting seasonally higher consumer transaction volumes and the impact of credit card origination incentives, partially offset by higher treasury management product revenue.
 The increase compared to the first six months of 2023 was primarily due to higher treasury management product revenue.

-Lending and deposit services were relatively stable in both the quarterly and year-to-date comparisons.
+Lending and deposit services were relatively stable grew in both the quarterly and year-to-date comparisons, comparisons primarily due to increased customer activity.